-There are two pairs of slippers at the door-sized gap of our doorless kitchen—a blue pair for Feng and a red one for me.
+There are two pairs of slippers at the door-sized gap in our doorless kitchen—a blue pair for Feng and a red one for me.

 They’ve been there for years, having somehow survived my weekly rubber sole scrubbing and thousands of meals cooked in the kitchen—that’s pretty good for slippers that were probably bought at Dollarama.
 They’re falling apart now, but we pretend they’re just fine because getting new pairs would feel like a betrayal of those loyal slippers.
 I’m sure one of these days my in-laws will replace them behind our back, though.